Practice tool

 1 Obtain caregiver consent

-We need consent from the parent of te tamaiti (who must be a legal guardian) to make the gateway referral.
+We need consent from the parent of te tamaiti or rangatahi (who must be a legal guardian) to make the gateway referral.

-• outline the benefits for te tamaiti — the assessment will help us understand what te tamaiti needs to do well and get the right support
+- outline the benefits for te tamaiti or rangatahi – the assessment will support us to deepen our understanding of what te tamaiti or rangatahi needs to do well and get the right support

-• obtain guardian consent — engaging guardians early and helping them to understand how gateway assessments will help te tamaiti is important to gaining their consent.
+- obtain guardian consent – working with guardians early and helping them to understand how gateway assessments will help te tamaiti or rangatahi is important to gaining their consent.

 2 Create referrals

-The social worker creates a gateway referral for te tamaiti in CYRAS, describing their:
+The social worker creates a gateway referral for te tamaiti or rangatahi in CYRAS, describing their:

 How to make a gateway referral in CYRAS (PDF 469 KB)